phellipeandrade/phellipeandrade/README.md

 ### Hi there! 👋 Welcome to my profile

-I’m currently working from home to [SysMap](https://www.sysmap.com.br/) as Tech Lead (Typescript, React, Node).
+I’m currently working from home as Tech Lead (Typescript, React, Node).

 <div>